-- Children in Ukraine are orphaned for many of the same reasons that children are placed in foster care within the United States: child abuse, neglect, sexual or emotional abuse; drug and alcohol usage and abuse; incarcerated parents; etc. In addition, many children are placed in orphanages because their parents have abandoned them or because their parents (or guardians—grandparents, siblings, aunts, uncles, etc.) cannot financially afford to care for them.
-Poverty plays a significant role in why children are often orphaned.
+- Children in Ukraine are placed in institutions for many of the same reasons that children are placed in foster care within the United States: neglect, physical, sexual, or emotional abuse, substance usage and abuse, incarcerated parents, or death of parents or guardians.
+In addition, many children are placed in orphanages because their parents have abandoned them or because their parents (or guardians—grandparents, siblings, aunts, uncles, etc.) cannot financially afford to care for them.
+Poverty plays a significant role in many of these situations.

-- Many children do not have any relatives, other than a sister or brother, and many children have lived their entire lives in the Ukrainian orphanage system.
-Children have been placed in orphanages since birth and they have moved from orphanage to orphanage as they have grown older.
+- Many children do not have any relatives other than siblings, and many children have lived the entirety of their lives in the Ukrainian orphanage system.
+Several of these children were submitted to the system as infants and have moved from one orphanage to another throughout their lives.

 - Some children who live at the orphanages do have a family member who has remote contact with them.
-Usually this is a parent, an aunt or uncle, older sibling, grandparent, or a distant family member who cares about them from afar.
-Depending on the different situations, the children can visit with their relatives while living at the orphanages.
-While some children with relatives are not adoptable, we have not found this to be the case with all children.
+Usually this is a parent, an aunt or uncle, older sibling, or grandparent, or who keeps in contact from a distance.
+Depending on the situation, the children may visit with their relatives while living at the orphanages.
+It is important to know that some of the children with living adult relatives are not available for adoption, but host parents are welcome to inquire after availability.

 - Life in the Ukrainian orphanage system is dramatically different from the “typical” American lifestyle.
-Many of the orphanages where we work have between 400-500 children living in them.
-As a result, the children who live in these orphanages do not have people caring for them day-in and day-out, as a parent would care for a child.
-Therefore, many of the children carry emotional and psychological baggage with them.
-Some children have difficulty in learning to be loved and to love in return.
+Many of the orphanages we work with have between 400 – 500 children at a time.
+As a result, the children who live in these orphanages do not have people caring for them attentively in the way that a parent would care for a child.
+Therefore, many of the children show signs of neglect and attachment disorder due to the system.
+Hosted children may have difficulty giving and receiving love.